 Before we get into how to organize tools, be sure to click the subscribe button at the bottom of this page to sign up for my FREE weekly newsletter loaded with helpful pocket hole tricks, space-saving workshop ideas, clever DIY tips and more!

-Why I Don’t Use Pegboard to Organize Tools
+How to Organize Tools: Why I Don’t Use Pegboard

 Let me start by saying this is not meant as a dig towards anyone who uses pegboard to organize their tools.
 I don’t use pegboard and I won’t use it in my workshop.